art101nft/erc721-sale-extractor/README.md

 platform    TEXT
 ```

-It restarts where it stopped, if you want to start from the beginning, change the value of the `REGENERATE_FROM_SCRATCH` constant.

-## Sample Txes

-Keeping these here for development/testing purposes:

-* Multi-collection purchase Opensea Seaport: 0x2f8961209daca23288c499449aa936b54eec5c25720b9d7499a8ee5bde7fcdc7
-* Gem: LooksRare purchase: 0x71e5135a543e17cc91992a2229ae5811461c96b84d5e2560ac8db1dd99bb17e3
-* Gem: X2Y2 + LooksRare purchases: 0x5dc68e0bd60fa671e7b6702002e4ce374de6a5dd49fcda00fdb45e26771bcbd9

 ## Setup

 ### Secrets

 Copy the `.env` file to `.env.local` to setup your local configuration, you'll need a geth node (Infura and Alchemy provide this with good free tiers).
-Then start the scraper using `ts-node`: `npx ts-node src/main.ts` or `npm run worker-main`.
+You can optionally provide a Discord webhook URL and turn on Discord posting.

 ### Contracts

-Copy the `data/contracts.json.sample` file to `data/contracts.json` and modify it for the contracts you want to scrape.
+Copy `data/contracts.json.sample` to `data/contracts.json` and modify it for the contracts you want to scrape.
 Be sure to define if the contract is ERC-721 or ERC-1155 to use the proper ABI and event source.
+Check Etherscan or some transaction explorer to get the block number in which the contract was deployed so your scraping can start at the beginning of that contract's existence.

 ## API